dask/dask/docs/source/develop.rst

 > Can one of the admins verify this patch?

-Dask Maintainers can approved build these PRs with following choices:
+Dask Maintainers can then approve gpuCI builds for these PRs with following choices:

 - To only approve the PR contributor for the current PR, leave a comment which states ``ok to test``
 - To approve the current PR and all future PRs from the contributor, leave a comment which states ``add to allowlist``